anapetrovska/ssacps_simulation/README.md

 5. Get the necessary packages.
 Switch to the corresponding directory `cd ~/catkin_ws/src` and get the source code for the packages:
      - Get the Kinetic release of the navigation stack; you can either clone the repository and checkout the Kinetic release with `git clone https://github.com/ros-planning/navigation.git && git checkout kinetic-devel && git checkout tags/1.14.4 -b most-recent-kinetic-release` or you just [download the zipped files](https://github.com/ros-planning/navigation/archive/1.14.4.zip) and unpack them.
 In both cases we have to make a little change to `amcl/src/amcl_node.cpp` to build for Melodic, the adaption is explained [here](https://github.com/moriarty/navigation/commit/ae060c92a423783c45ef35005ec443e5736c6689).
      - Get the Turtlebot resources: `git clone https://github.com/ROBOTIS-GIT/turtlebot3.git`
-     - Clone the the mrs_packages repository
+     - Clone the the ssacps_packages repository
 6. Now we have all the required packages; go back to the root of your catkin workspace: `cd ~/catkin_ws`
 7. Get all packages' dependencies: `rosdep install --from-paths src --ignore-src --rosdistro melodic -r -y`
 8. Build all our packages: `catkin_make -DCMAKE_BUILD_TYPE=Release`.
 This might take a few minutes the first time and depending on the system.